 Just a cautionary note: The way we’ll estimate audience size and costs of media buys is not the way that it is done by actual media planners.
-For this assignment, we use a simplified method that is similar to “real planning.”
+For this assignment, we use a simplified method that allows you to make real planning decisions.
 There are four types of media buys, two non-digital and two digital.
 Here are the forms of media buys:

 - Impact media buying – These are significant media buys that are intended to reach a wide audience